 This report surveys the state of the interface between these two communities: grassroots organizations like the Humanitarian OpenStreetMap Team (HOT) and Standby Volunteer Task Force (SBTF) and US federal agencies.
 This interface is changing rapidly-Hurricane Sandy catalyzed effort by federal agencies to connect into the whole of community response.
 As a result, I am writing a dynamic document: a text that is meant to be edited like a wiki entry, rather than consulted as a brick of knowledge.
-With the Wilson Center, we will build a wiki to edit the core toolkits and policy issue, and drive energy to the development of a comprehensive map via workshops at the Wilson Center and other venues, such as RELIEF/Camp Roberts and TIDES/NDU, and OHI/NetHope, and ICCM.
+With the Wilson Center, we will build a wiki to edit the core toolkits and policy issue, and drive energy to the development of a comprehensive map via workshops at the Wilson Center and other venues, such as the humanitarian experiments at Camp Roberts1 under the Naval Postgraduate School and National Defense University's Center for Technology and National Security Policy, the International Conference of Crisis Mappers (ICCM), and the Open Humanitarian Initiative under NetHope.

 Report does not claim to be a new version of Disaster Relief 2.0 (the so-called 2.1 version), but rather a 0.1 version of an interface between the grassroots and government around crises.
 Like most version 0.1 software, it is a framework for further work by many others-hopefully by experts that can expand the thinking from this document and correct errors early in the process.
 With luck, it will limn out a framework that can shape these efforts, without locking federal agencies into a single approach or constraining them to early legal and policy opinions about how to engage with the grassroots.
 It is my hope that technologists, legal advocates, and senior policy makers will create a partnership that will explore what can be done when the collective intelligence of the world comes together for disaster response.